QUARTZ COUNTERTOPS IN COLUMBUS OHIO

 IS QUARTZ COUNTERTOPS CHIP RESISTANT?

-It is recommended that you use slightly rounded edges over sharp edges on quartz countertops.
-The same is true with natural stone alternatives such as granite, quartzite, marble, or soapstone countertops.
+Quartz countertops are susceptible to chipping, just like granite countertops.
+Therefore, it is advisable to opt for slightly rounded edges instead of sharp edges when selecting quartz countertops.
+The same holds true for natural stone options, such as granite, quartzite, marble, or soapstone countertops.

 IS IT POSSIBLE TO REPAIR QUARTZ IF IT IS CHIPPED?

-repair result is usually not as good as what it would be in natural stone countertops, such as granite or marble.
+Although it is possible to repair chips in quartz countertops, the outcome is often not as satisfactory as it would be with natural stone countertops like granite or marble.

 IS QUARTZ BETTER THAN GRANITE ?